Axios is a popular Open Source library for JavaScript that allows us to perform operations as an HTTP client, based on the promise model.

 }).then(OkCallback, ErrorCallback)

-We are going to create a simple page with some simple buttons to show the use of Axios.
+We are going to create a simple page with a few basic buttons to demonstrate the use of Axios.

 To do this, we create a file called ‘index.html’ with the following content.